ComScore

 • Run time: 118 minutes

 If your kids like to complain about doing their chores, wait until they see what Annie has to put up with.
-There have been a few versions of this musical rags-to-riches story, but we think this 2014 rendition, with its unforgettable characters and catchy tunes, is the best.
+There have been a few versions of this musical rags-to-riches story, including John Huston's 1982 classic.
+But I think this 2014 rendition, with its unforgettable characters and catchy tunes, is the best.

 6. The Lego Movie (2014)